kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

+- The standard attribute name and scalar int form require no feature gate.
-- Depends on feature gate: `DRAListTypeAttributes` (KEP-5491)
+- The integer list form depends on feature gate: `DRAListTypeAttributes` (KEP-5491)
-- Components: kube-apiserver (accepts `IntValues` in ResourceSlice), kube-scheduler (intersection matching in experimental allocator)
+- Components for list form: kube-apiserver (accepts `IntValues` in ResourceSlice), kube-scheduler (intersection matching in experimental allocator)
 - The helper functions are library code used by drivers at build time.

 ###### Does enabling the feature change any default behavior?